Romi Cohn

-Romi Cohn (born Avraham Hakohen Cohn; March 10, 1929 – March 24, 2020) was a Czechoslovakian-born American Rabbi, and real estate developer.
+Romi Cohn (born Avraham Hakohen Cohn; March 10, 1929 – March 24, 2020) was a Slovak-born American rabbi, and real estate developer.

 Early life

-Avraham Hakohen Cohn was born on March 10, 1929, in Bratislava, Czechoslovakia.
+Avraham Hakohen Cohn was born on March 10, 1929, in Bratislava, Czechoslovakia (now Slovakia).
 He was one of seven children.

 World War II and the Holocaust

 During World War II, most Slovak Jews were deported to concentration camps.
 While Cohn's family managed to sneak him into Hungary, his mother, as well as two of his brothers and two of his sisters died in camps.
 In Hungary, Cohn studied in a Hasidic yeshiva until 1944 when the Nazis occupied the country.
 At that point, at the age of 15, he escaped back into Slovakia and joined a partisan brigade fighting the Nazis.
 As a partisan, he provided Jewish refugees with housing and false Christian identifications.
 According to the Twitter account of Representative Max Rose, he was able to save 56 families through his efforts.

 He wrote his story of his war years in a book titled The Youngest Partisan, published by Mesorah Publications.
 It was later adapted into a movie by Boruch Perlowitz.